EachEvery/emerge-amplify/readme.md

 We spun up a seperate instance of Emerge for Web here: https://e2amp.travelingstanzas.com/.

-You can access "random" collections by visting the `/random` route, which will take you to a random collection.
+You can access "random" collections by visting https://e2amp.travelingstanzas.com/random, which will redirect to one of the collections in the database.

 You can also access the admin portion of the website by visiting https://e2amp.travelingstanzas.com/admin and logging in with these credentials.